 Tee Off This Spring at the 2nd Annual KTNN & KWRK Golf Tournament Saturday, April 11th.
-Join us on the Champions Course at TPC Scottsdale.
 The tournament proceeds will benefit college scholarships for Native American students.

-Sponsors: Native Innovations Inc., Navajo Arts & Crafts Enterprise, LAM Corporation and your Native Broadcast Enterprise Stations.
+Sponsors: Navajo Engineering and Construction Authority, Arizona Diamondbacks, Native Innovations Inc., Navajo Arts & Crafts Enterprise, LAM Corporation, Anuskewicz & McCabe CPAs, Sutin Thayer & Browne, and your Native Broadcast Enterprise Stations.

 Established as a Navajo Nation Enterprise in 1985, KTNN® is a commercial station that provides information and entertainment to the largest Native American Tribe in the United States.
 Our first broadcast was in February 1986.
 At that time former-President George H. Bush addressed the Navajo People and stated, the Navajo Nation has received the last granted 50,000 Watt license, KTNN AM-660®.